tomjaguarpaw/trainings/lynda/sales-foundations.md

 1. Make a list of top five problems your customers tend to have, that your product or service can solve.

-2. List top five to ten features your product posesses.
+2. List top five to ten features your product possesses.

 3. Next to each feature list the benefit that feature has to your customer.